MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsGetComputeSystemFromOperation.md

 ## Description

-Get the compute system associated with operation
+Get the compute system associated with operation.

 ## Syntax